hackoregon/hack-university-data-science/README.md

 ## [Class 2](Lessons/2_Probability): Probability Part 1 (October 13

-    Exercises:
+__Lecture__:
+* Defining probability
+* Conditional probability
+* Descriptive statistics
+* Common probability distributions

-    * Lesson2Probability.ipynb
+__Exercise__: Lesson2Probability.ipynb
-    The goals of the exercises are to:
-    1. Familiarize yourself with common probability distributions, and learn to simulate data by drawing random samples from these distributions using the numpy.random library.
+* Familiarize yourself with common probability distributions, and learn to simulate data by drawing random samples from these distributions using the numpy.random library.
-    1. Learn to make graphs using matplotlib.
+* Learn to make graphs using matplotlib.
-    1. Investigate the evolution of a stochastic system using a random walk with symmetric and assymetric probabilities.
+* Investigate the evolution of a stochastic system using a random walk with symmetric and assymetric probabilities.

 ## Weeks 2b-3: Statistical Inference (October 20, 25, & November 1)